Larry Kenneth Robert Walker

 Through the early and middle 1990s, Larry Walker continued to look better and better during most years.
-He finished second in the NL Rookie of the Year Award voting in 1990, losing out to the Braves' David Justice after tying the Expos' rookie record held by Andre Dawson with 19 home runs.
+He finished in a tie for seventh place in the NL Rookie of the Year Award voting in 1990 after tying the Expos' rookie record held by Andre Dawson with 19 home runs.
+He also made the 1990 Topps All-Star Rookie Team.
 In 1992 - still prior to expansion - he hit .300 for the first time and exceeded 20 home runs for the first time.
 He became the first and only Canadian to win the Expos Player of the Year award in 1992.
 In the strike-shortened 1994 season, after expansion, he led the league with 44 doubles and hit .322.

 He won his first Gold Glove in 1992 and was also named to his first All-Star team that year.
 He would go on to win seven Gold Gloves and be named to five All-Star teams.
 His highest finish in the MVP voting while with the low-visibility Expos was fifth in 1992.
 His statistics during those years now appear deflated in comparison with the high-octane offensive era that followed, and were further depressed by playing in pitcher-friendly Stade Olympique, but he was already one of the National League's greatest offensive forces while with the Expos, and the outfield he formed in 1994 with Grissom and Moises Alou can rank among the great ones in history.